rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 For $300 per year, Pluralsight has purchased several other video training companies.

-* <a target="_blank" href="https://github.com/pluralsight/git-internals-pdf">
-   Git Internals pdf (from 2008, last updated 2013)</a>
-   by Scott Chacon (CTO of GitHub) is carried forward from PeepCode before Pluralsight bought it.

 * <a target="_blank" href="https://app.pluralsight.com/library/courses/using-git-with-gui">
    Using Git with a GUI Mar 08, 2016</a>
    [2h 38m]